espruino/EspruinoDocs/boards/EspruinoESP8266.md

 0x2000   |    4KB | Wifi and other system parameters (clear using blank.bin)
 0x3000   |    4KB | ?

+Note that the SDK RF calibration save area was added with SDK1.5.4 patch 1.
 The `ESP8266` library provides a `getFreeFlash` function that returns an array of free flash areas should you want to use the EEPROM emulation class or read/write flash directly.